suchimitha/Documentation-of-QBO-API/docs/CustomerOperations/FetchQBOVendor.md

-To get/fetch, the QuickBooks Online Vendor pass the parameters to request.Options variable and then call the method BreadwinnerAPI.call().
+To get/fetch, the QuickBooks Online Vendor passes the parameters to request.Options variable and then calls the method BreadwinnerAPI.call().
 Returns a map of AccountWrapper records.
 It developed to allow only 'vendor_id' (QuickBooks Online Unique Id).

 ## sample code